Newellton, Louisiana

 Newellton is a town in northern Tensas Parish in the northeastern part of the U.S. state of Louisiana.
-The population is 1,187 in the 2010 census, a decline of 255 persons, or 17 percent, from the 2000 tabulation of 1,482.
-The average age of the population there is 41 years.
+The population was 886 in the 2020 census, a decline of 596 persons, or 40 percent, from the 2000 tabulation of 1,482.

 Newellton is west of the Mississippi River on Lake St. Joseph, an ox-bow lake.
 Further south toward St. Joseph, the parish seat of government, is another ox-bow lake, Lake Bruin, a part of which is the popular Lake Bruin State Park.

 History

 Newellton itself was founded in the early 19th century by the Routh family, for whom the defunct Routhwood Elementary School was named.
-John David Stokes Newell Sr., a planter and lawyer in St. Joseph, the seat of Tensas Parish, named the settlement for his father, Edward, a native of North Carolina who relocated to Tensas Parish in 1834.
+John David Stokes Newell Sr., a planter and lawyer in St. Joseph, the seat of Tensas Parish, named the settlement for his father, Edward D. Newell, a native of North Carolina who relocated to Tensas Parish in 1834.

 Newellton was designated a village in 1904.
 On April 4, 1951, under Mayor T. T. Hargrove, Newellton was upgraded to a town through the state Lawrason Act.

 In March 2014, Newellton became debt-free.